Cyrus the Great: Early life

 Cyrus was born to Cambyses I, King of Anshan, and Mandane, daughter of Astyages, King of Media, during the period of 600–599 BC.

 By his own account, generally believed now to be accurate, Cyrus was preceded as king by his father Cambyses I, grandfather Cyrus I, and great-grandfather Teispes.
-Cyrus married Cassandane who was an Achaemenian and the daughter of Pharnaspes who bore him two sons, Cambyses II and Bardiya along with three daughters, Atossa, Artystone, and Roxane.
+Cyrus married Cassandane who was an Achaemenian and the daughter of Pharnaspes.
+Cassandane bore him two sons, Cambyses II and Bardiya along with three daughters, Atossa, Artystone, and Roxane.
 Cyrus and Cassandane were known to love each other very much – Cassandane said that she found it more bitter to leave Cyrus than to depart her life.
 After her death, Cyrus insisted on public mourning throughout the kingdom.
 The Nabonidus Chronicle states that Babylonia mourned Cassandane for six days (identified as 21–26 March 538 BC).
 After his father's death, Cyrus inherited the Persian throne at Pasargadae, which was a vassal of Astyages.
 The Greek historian Strabo has said that Cyrus was originally named Agradates by his step-parents.
 It is possible that, when reuniting with his original family, following the naming customs, Cyrus's father, Cambyses I, named him Cyrus after his grandfather, who was Cyrus I. There is also an account by Strabo that claimed Agradates adopted the name Cyrus after the Cyrus river near Pasargadae.

 Mythology

 Herodotus gave a mythological account of Cyrus's early life.
 In this account, Astyages had two prophetic dreams in which a flood, and then a series of fruit-bearing vines, emerged from his daughter Mandane's pelvis, and covered the entire kingdom.
 These were interpreted by his advisers as a foretelling that his grandson would one day rebel and supplant him as king.
 Astyages summoned Mandane, at the time pregnant with Cyrus, back to Ecbatana to have the child killed.
-General Harpagus delegated the task to Mithradates, one of the shepherds of Astyages, who raised the child and passed off his stillborn son to Harpagus as the dead infant Cyrus.
+His general Harpagus delegated the task to Mithradates, one of the shepherds of Astyages, who raised the child and passed off his stillborn son to Harpagus as the dead infant Cyrus.
 Cyrus lived in secrecy, but when he reached the age of 10, during a childhood game, he had the son of a nobleman beaten when he refused to obey Cyrus's commands.
 As it was unheard of for the son of a shepherd to commit such an act, Astyages had the boy brought to his court, and interviewed him and his adoptive father.
 Upon the shepherd's confession, Astyages sent Cyrus back to Persia to live with his biological parents.
 However, Astyages summoned the son of Harpagus, and in retribution, chopped him to pieces, roasted some portions while boiling others, and tricked his adviser into eating his child during a large banquet.
-Following the meal, Astyages' servants brought Harpagus the head, hands and feet of his son on platters, so he could realize his inadvertent cannibalism.
-In another version, Cyrus was presented as the son of a poor family that worked in the Median court.
+Following the meal, Astyages's servants brought Harpagus the head, hands and feet of his son on platters, so he could realize his inadvertent cannibalism.